mia2mia/emotionrecognition/README.md

 ```sh
 $ python model.py -p <DATASET_PATH>
 ```
 The best model will be saved under MODELS directory.
+All models trained so far are in the folder `~/speech-emotion-recognition/models` on AWS instance `deep`.